 Oxfam has created a range of tools to support women and men who are working to hold companies to account, as well as resources to provide companies with guidance on best policy and practice.

 This tool is designed to help companies, particularly international companies, assess their current policies and practices in relation to workers rights.
 The tool summarises important aspects of responsible labour policies and also highlights significant risks which may need to be addressed.

 This publication is a guide for workers who are employed within the supply chains of global companies and experience a violation of their workplace rights.
 It provides a range of international advocacy resources, strategies and approaches to help workers and their organisations seek a resolution for labour rights disputes and to hold companies to account.
-Download The Factory Floor Guide to Corporate Accountability (PDF 4 MB)

 The FPIC guide is designed to support communities impacted by large-scale development projects including mines, dams, highways, plantations and logging.
 It explains the rights of local communities to participate in decision making around large-scale developments that may impact their lives and provides guidance to communities about how to access and protect those rights.

 The Community Consent Index provides a sample of position statements on community rights by 28 major oil, gas and mining companies.

 This publication describes the role effective grievance mechanisms can play in dealing with human rights challenges and establishing and maintaining good corporate-community relationships.
-Download the Community-company grievance resolution

 This report informs mining company staff of the potential gender impacts of mining projects and introduces some tools and approaches that they can use to conduct a gender impact assessment of these projects.

 These briefings provide practical advice for companies, especially those selling and producing commodities on a global scale, about how to protect human rights across their operations.

 - Gender equality: It’s your business